 If you have a concern about a child, whether it is your child or not, no matter how small the concern, please do tell us.
 The school's key safeguarding staff are below.
 There is always one of us available when school is open.
 Numbers you can call to report concerns are all available on our safeguarding page for parents.

-Safeguarding at our school is led by our Inclusion Manager, Ben Pritchard, who is our trained Designated Safeguarding Lead (DSL).
+Safeguarding at our school is led by our Head of Inclusion Manager, Ben Pritchard, who is our trained Designated Safeguarding Lead (DSL).
 A small number of people have a similar level of training and are Deputy DSLs.
 See all members of our safguarding team here.